ACEsuit/acesuit.github.io/README.md

 `ACE.jl` is currently being [rewritten](https://github.com/ACEsuit/ACE.jl) to account for a variety of generalisations.
 In the meantime `v0.8.x` provides a relatively [stable version](https://github.com/ACEsuit/ACE.jl/tree/dev-v0.8.x) which is limited to modelling interatomic potential interactions (or more generally *invariant* properties).

+Please [join the ACE.jl discussions](https://github.com/ACEsuit/ACE.jl/discussions) if you have any informal questions.

 ### Links

 * [ACE.jl Stable](https://github.com/ACEsuit/ACE.jl/tree/dev-v0.8.x) (includes a basic documentation in README + examples)